 Like many fans, I fully embraced Jerry Springer’s transition from serious talk show host to freak show ringleader when it happened over 20 years ago.
 The premise of alcohol-induced audience excitement and contrived physical confrontations still doesn’t bother me.
 At the same time, I stopped watching his show (and others of the same ilk) after the initial shock wore off.

 Fox tried to position The Moment of Truth as a more scandalous version of Who Wants to be Millionaire.
 Instead, I saw it as a more tame version of Jerry Springer.
-Regardless, I avoided even taking a peak until host Mark L. Walberg enticed me with his claim that one particular episode made him the “most uncomfortable he’s ever been on television.”
+Regardless, I avoided the show until host Mark L. Walberg enticed me with his claim that one particular episode made him the “most uncomfortable he’s ever been on television.”
 I had watched Walberg host Temptation Island several years earlier so I knew he had witnessed (and instigated) many uncomfortable television moments.
 As a result, his statement carried weight with me.

 Since a picture is worth a thousand words, I offer this image to set the scene for the famed Episode 5.